Meet the team

 Image credit – Jinki Cambronero.

-Marianne smiling holding a white rescue chicken.
+Marianne smiling holding a white feathered rescue chicken.

 Marianne Macdonald